mrdavtan/Local_FAISS_RAG/README.md

 ## Notes

-This is a module I'm using as part of a larger project, using prompts and basic flow from Madhav Thaker's excellent notebook (see link above and below).
-What is different about this implementation is that I removed langchain to reduce package dependencies and unnecessary abstractions/wrappers.
-The functionality is broken down into modules, and I built it with automation in mind, to be run in the shell with command line arguments.
+This is a tool derived from Madhav Thaker's well laid out notebook (referenced above and below).
+In this adaptation, I have eliminated the use of langchain to streamline package dependencies and minimize the use of unnecessary abstractions or wrappers.
+The system architecture is modularized, designed with an emphasis on automation, allowing for execution via shell commands with command-line parameters.

-Essentially, this is a Retrieval Augmented Generation (RAG) system using the Mistral 7B language model running locally and FAISS (Facebook AI Similarity Search) for local vector indexing.
-It allows you to index content from a folder with json files, and then engage in a conversational question-answering session based on the indexed information.
+The system is a Retrieval Augmented Generation (RAG) framework, leveraging the Mistral 7B language model for local operation alongside FAISS (Facebook AI Similarity Search) for indexing vectors locally.
+This setup enables the indexing of content from JSON files within a folder, facilitating a conversational question-answering interface based on the stored information.

 ## Description